How much pre-training is enough to discover a good subnetwork?: How much pre-training do we really need?

-Trivially, the loss in Theorem \ref{sgd_prune_theorem} only decreases during successive pruning iterations if the rightmost $\mathcal{L}_0$ term does not dominate the expression (i.e., all other terms decay as $\mathcal{O}(\frac{1}{k})$).
+Since the proof only involves applying the existing characterization of the training convergence in \cite{song2021subquadratic} to the bound in Lemma \ref{nn_loss_theorem}, we defer the proof to Appendix \ref{sec:A_train_loss_conv_proof}.
+Notice that the loss in Theorem \ref{sgd_prune_theorem} only decreases during successive pruning iterations if the rightmost term does not dominate the expression, i.e., all other terms decay as $O\paren{\frac{\log k}{k}}$.
 If this term does not decay with increasing $k$, the upper bound on subnetwork training loss deteriorates, thus eliminating any guarantees on subnetwork performance.
-Interestingly, we discover that the tightness of the upper bound in Theorem \ref{sgd_prune_theorem} depends on the number of dense network SGD pre-training iterations as follows.\footnote{We also derive a similar result using gradient descent (GD) instead of SGD; see Appendix \ref{appendix_proofs}.}
+Interestingly, we discover that the tightness of the upper bound in Theorem \ref{sgd_prune_theorem} depends on the number of dense networks pre-training iterations.

 \begin{theorem} Adopting identical assumptions and notation as Theorem \ref{sgd_prune_theorem}, assume the dense network is pruned via greedy forward selection for $k$ iterations.
-The resulting subnetwork is guaranteed to achieve a training loss $\propto \mathcal{O}(\frac{1}{k})$ if $t$---the number of SGD pre-training iterations on the dense network---satisfies the following condition: Otherwise, the loss of the pruned network is not guaranteed to improve over successive iterations of greedy forward selection. \end{theorem}
+The resulting subnetwork is guaranteed to achieve a training loss $O\paren{\frac{\log k}{k}\cdot\sqrt{N}}$ if $t$---the number of gradient descent pre-training iterations on the dense network---satisfies the following condition: